RakhithJK/dbeaver-dbeaver-wiki/PGDebugger.md

 ## Prerequisites for Debugging
-To enable interactive debugging of PL/SQL procedures on a Postgres server, you need to use _plugin_debugger_.
+To enable interactive debugging of PL/SQL procedures on a Postgres server, you need to use the _plugin_debugger_.
 The _plugin_debugger_ is a typical interactive debugger delivered as an extension.
 It requires a shared library preload in Postgres to operate the shared_preload_libraries parameter in the settings.
 The debugger is developed and maintained by  EnterpriseDB.
 Its source code is available for examination and improvement.